NixOS/nixos-weekly/content/2017/07-you-have-one-hell-of-a-linux-system-here.rst

-"you have one hell of a Linux system here" (from someone on IRC)

-#06 - you have one hell of a Linux system here
+#07 - You have one hell of a Linux system here
 ##############################################

 :date: 2017-04-28